twofold-rsc/twofold/sites/website/app/pages/(main)/blog/posts/shiki-use-client-transform/post.md

 {% basic-example /%}

-See the styling section below for all the available styling options.
+In the next section we'll go over how to install, use, and customize the boundary.

 ## Usage